morti12/Polly/docs/strategies/circuit-breaker.md

 ### Simple

-Let's suppose we have a circuit breaker strategy wit the following configuration:
+Let's suppose we have a circuit breaker strategy with the following configuration:

 - `SamplingDuration`: `2 seconds`;
 - `MinimumThroughput`: `2`;